- Blocked websites in China: highlights and latest news

 Other frequently asked questions

 In China, there are multiple local social media platforms.
-The most popular one is currently WeChat.
+The most popular one are WeChat and XiaoHongShu.

 Other instant messaging apps, such as FB Messenger, Line, Telegram, or Viber, are also blocked in China.
 The only exceptions are the Chinese apps WeChat or Weixin.